hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

-# Coding challenge 1:  building the "my lists" feature
+# Coding challenge 1:  building the "my lists" feature, quick and dirty

-    git checkout intermediate-workshop-part1

 ie: Get this FT to pass:

     python manage.py test functional_tests.test_my_lists

-Ideally: using TDD.
-Add some unit tests, in *test_models.py* and *test_views.py*.
-Get the FT to pass.

 Tips:

+* don't worry about tests for now
 * you'll probably need a foreign key from lists to the user model
 * `request.user` will be available if user is logged in
-* `request.user.is_authenticated()` is False if user is not logged in
+* `request.user.is_authenticated` is False if user is not logged in
 * `list.get_absolute_url()` will give you a url you can use in an <a> tag for the lists page
-* you will probably want a new template at *lists/templates/my_lists.html*, and a new URL + view for it.
-You can inherit from base.html.  note the `extra_content` block will be useful
+* you will probably want a new template at `lists/templates/my_lists.html`, and a new URL + view for it.
+You can inherit from 'base.html'.  note the `extra_content` block will be useful
-* you will need to associate the creation of a new list with the current user, if they're logged in
+* you will need to associate the creation of a new list with the current user, if they're logged in, in the `new_list` view
-* if you need a views test to have a logged-in user, you can use  `self.client.force_login(user)`
-* if you want to try manually logging in, you'll need to hack a token.  ask me about this on the day.
+* if you want to try manually logging in, you can just enter any email